Otemba/paypal-to-eth/examples/types/README.md

 # Types
-Where you ex string values.
-In some cases not.
+Where you expect it, you string values.
 The following example shows what you need to do.
 ### Sample Contract

     pragma solidity ^0.4.25;